Manufactured Home Site-Prep: Soil, Drainage, and Grading

 A well-trained salesperson should always inspect the site before the home buyers place their home order.

-This on-site inspection will help the salesperson guide the buyers toward the best floor plan, window, and door placement, and even whole-home location to increase energy efficiency.
+This on-site inspection will help the salesperson guide the buyers toward the best floor plan, window, dust extraction system and door placement, and even whole-home location to increase energy efficiency.

 An on-site pre-sale property inspection can help the salesperson understand the buyer and their needs better.
 In addition to understanding lot size restraints, a pre-inspection can bring up future plans and possibilities.